-There is a Singapore tradition of a huge Hongbao Toto Draw during the Chinese New Year season.
-This year, the draw is on 22 February 2019 for an eye-watering $12 million.
-You can already start to reserve bundled packs of tickets.
+There is a Singapore tradition of a huge Hongbao Toto Draw during the Chinese New Year season, for prizes of an eye-watering quantum that can be $10 million or more.
+Some years, you can even reserve bundled packs of tickets beforehand.
+This Lunar New Year, we have a $16 Million Hong Bao Draw taking place on 11 February 2022, at 9.30pm.
 Will you be buying a ticket?

 If we are honest with ourselves, even though we know the odds, we all feel that it makes sense to bet $10 in TOTO for the chance of $10+ million because the payoff is so large.
 Not mathematical sense, but instinctive sense.
 A windfall is the stuff of dreams and we all need a sliver of hope at times.
 Screw probabilities.
 If I win, the realised odds for me are 100%.
-Before my Chief Advisory Officer faints at his CEO’s heresy, let me highlight that the operative words are “$10” and “if”.
+Before my advisers faint at their CEO’s heresy, let me highlight that the operative words are “$10” and “if”.

 Many of us have this time horizon.
 Contrary to common wisdom, even retirees in their 50s or 60s should have at least some equities in their portfolio, as part of their spending will only be much later on, given life expectancies nowadays of 85 or longer.
 If your time frame is shorter, adding bonds to the portfolio will help to safeguard the odds, albeit at lower return rates.

 Some have said that people with little money have no choice but to pin their hopes on such payoffs as in TOTO and 4D.
 Actually, the less money you have, the less room for error and wastage in your financial plan.
-Very soon, in about two months’ time, with as little as $100 lump sum or a $50 monthly RSP, you can invest in one of MoneyOwl’s five portfolios.
-Our roboadvisory platform will make this an easy decision to execute, and our advisers will be on hand to help – this is Bionic Financial Advisory.
+With as little as $100 lump sum or a $50 monthly RSP, you can invest in one of MoneyOwl’s five Dimensional portfolios for growing your wealth (or, with a minimum of $1000 lump sum or $100 monthly RSP, in our WiseIncome portfolio for receiving passive income).
+Our roboadvisory platform will make this an easy decision to execute, and our advisers will be on hand to help.